yysun/apprun/docs/02-tutorial.md

 ## Create Your First App

-The easiest way to include AppRun in the HTML file.
-Use the counter app as an example.
+The easiest way is to include AppRun in the HTML file.
+Let's use the counter app below as an example.

 ```html
 <html>